 Yosemite’s iconic Tunnel View has been the most photographed, drawn, and painted scene in Yosemite since its opening in 1933.
 Tunnel View gives visitors an unrivalled view of the Yosemite Valley, with El Capitan on the left, Half Dome in the center, and Bridalveil Fall on the right.
 It’s the first view drivers get upon entering Yosemite Valley, making for a striking first impression.

 Cathedral Peak, a granite pinnacle rising high from the Cathedral Range, is an offshoot of the Sierras, located in the Tuolumne Meadows.
 This peak, formed by glaciers, is stunning to look at from all angles.
-And, as a famous climbing spot –John Muir was the first to ascend in 1869 – makes for the perfect destination for the active climber.
+And, as a famous climbing spot – John Muir was the first to ascend in 1869 – it makes for the perfect destination for the active climber.

-Yosemite Falls is one of the tallest falls in the world, made up of three falls: Upper Yosemite Fall at 1,430 feet, middle cascades at 675 feet, and Lower Yosemite Fall at 320 feet.
+Yosemite Falls is one of the tallest in the world, made up of three waterfalls: Upper Yosemite Fall at 1,430ft (436m), Middle Cascades at 675ft (206m), and Lower Yosemite Fall at 320 feet (98m).
 Yosemite Falls can be seen from different areas in Yosemite Valley, but for the best view, visitors can hike a one-mile trail that loops around the base of the lower falls, or experienced hikers can opt for an all-day hike to the top of the falls.